-Sarah Bentley and Kirstie Wilson organise all Flatwork Rallies, Dressage Training, Team Competitions and Area Selection and Team Training.
+Sarah Bentley and Kirsty Wilson organise all Flatwork Rallies, Dressage Training, Team Competitions and Area Selection and Team Training.

 Flatwork Rallies are made fun for both the pony and rider and will look at schooling a pony and getting pony and jockey to learn together, these sessions could incorporate pole work.
 Dressage Training will concentrate more on test riding and ring craft.
 Please contact email@example.com for more information.

 Our team of dressage instructors include Annabella Williams (AB), who is our Area Team Instructor, Sarah Young UKCC L2 BHS Accredited Professional Coach, Jess Ayre UKCC Level 2 coach.
 Other instructors will be used from time to time and we will, on occasion ask a guest instructor to take a session.

 Dressage in the Pony Club

 Running alongside the Dengie Winter League and Open Show Jumping, this series will help Members improve their ability, enhance their experience and enable them to gain confidence.

 - Preliminary Rounds are held between June and March all over the country, to enable competitors to qualify for their Area Competition

 - The 19 Area Competitions will take place between March and April for those who qualified through the Preliminary Rounds